builduilabs/tailwind-mastery/06-building-a-server-selector-with-svg/README.md

-# Building an server selector with SVGs
+# Building a server selector with SVGs

 See how easy it is to tweak the styles of an SVG icon directly using utility classes.